 The transformation hasn't been without trade-offs.
 Foxconn is deliberately sacrificing parts of its consumer electronics footprint to chase higher-margin AI hardware.
 But as Lam notes, this pivot toward high-growth server manufacturing "is clearly paying off," with the company trading short-term consumer revenue for longer-term AI momentum.

 This shift reflects broader industry dynamics.
-While smartphone sales stagnate globally, enterprise AI spending is accelerating. $38 billion AI infrastructure budget and similar commitments from other tech giants create a multi-year runway for companies like Foxconn that can execute at scale.
+While smartphone sales stagnate globally, enterprise AI spending is accelerating.
+Meta's $38 billion AI infrastructure budget and similar commitments from other tech giants create a multi-year runway for companies like Foxconn that can execute at scale.